namtoki/English/wordlist.md

 millionair:                         The millionaire proudly exhibited his art collection at the city museum.
 minority:                           In an effort of encourage diversity, they will debate the complicated problem of minority rights.
 mist:                               The knight and his horse wondered over the meadow in the heavy mist.
+misunderstand:                      Perhaps you misunderstood me when I said he was an acquaintance, not a friend.
 motivation:                         He couldn't concentrate on the task because he lacked the motivation to build a database.
 multiply:                           The number of cattle with the disease is multiplying at a rapid pace.
 nap:                                The owner of the inn was napping in his favorite chair by the fireplace.
 nearby:                             The second bomb exploded in a nearby park shortly after the first one.
 negotiation:                        We could've reached the settlement if he hadn't interfered in the negotiation. nevertheless*:                      They were were whispering, nevertheless, I am sure they were talking about their opposition to the plan.
+northeast:
+northwest:
 nowadays:                           Nowadays, major companies are afraid to invest in new business ventures.
 nursing:                            He amused the elderly people in the nursing home with his card tricks. obey*:                              Rebels would never obey them.